FOLLOW US

 Flooding

 The rainy season runs from November to April.
-Heavy rainfall can make roads harder to pass and some areas impassable.
+Heavy rainfall can damage roads, or make them impassable in some areas.

 This section has safety advice for regions of Zimbabwe.
 It only covers regions where FCDO has specific advice.